AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-09-immutable-component-input-from-observable.markdown

 and giving undefined errors and, secondly, so that we can use this component not only to edit incoming data, but also serve us to create new entries of the same type.

+Every change to our incoming **person** input will trigger this function.
+And, ideally, this will be twice.
+Once at component initialization.
+And then again when the data has been resolved from the **Observable**.

+At that point we can safely make a copy of the data into the internal model of our child component.

-And so we have restored calm to the town of
+And so we have restored calm to the town of *AngularComponent*.
+The monster has been slain.

+**Points to remember**

+* Store your **Observable** stream in a data item inside your parent component.
+* Use **ngOnChanges** to watch the immutable input in your child component.
+* Then connect them up in the HTML template of your parent component using the **Async Pipe**.